yogeshhk/MidcurveNN/README.md

 MidcurveNN is a project aimed at solving the challenging problem of finding the midcurve of a 2D closed shape using neural networks.
 The primary goal is to transform a closed polygon, represented by a set of points or connected lines, into another set of points or connected lines, allowing for the possibility of open or branched polygons in the output.
 To run the project, follow the provided instructions in the "Instructions to Run" section.

 ![Midcurve](https://github.com/yogeshhk/MidcurveNN/blob/master/publications/Midcurve_LaTeX/images/midcurvenn_simpleencoderdecoder.jpg)

 - *Goal*: Given a 2D closed shape (closed polygon), find its midcurve (polyline, closed or open).
 - *Input*: Set of points or set of connected lines, non-intersecting, simple, convex, closed polygon.
 - *Output*: Another set of points or set of connected lines, open/branched polygons possible.

+If you are interested in working/contributing to this project voluntarily, do have a look at the [issues](https://github.com/yogeshhk/MidcurveNN/issues)

 <!---
 Copyright (C) 2019 Yogesh H Kulkarni